bartmika/bartlomiejmika-hugo/content/posts/2021/how-to-write-a-webserver-in-golang-using-only-the-std-net-http-part-1.md

 I have used (and am using) [``go-chi``](https://github.com/go-chi/chi) and [``fibre``](https://github.com/gofiber/fiber) web libraries and I would highly recommend both.
 For this article, I want to explore what's involved with writing an application *without* any external library and only the provided [``http``](https://golang.org/pkg/net/http/) library.

 # What do I need?
-You will need Golang version 1.15+ installed on your development machine.
+1. You will need Golang version 1.15+ installed on your development machine.
+2. You will need to know the basics of Golang.
+I am assuming you've finished learning about how Golang works and you are looking to learn how to start coding a webserver for a API restful purposes.

 # Requirements - What are we building?
 ## a.
 Features